Rescuers are searching for a hiker missing in Hawaii for 10 days. Another hiker has been missing since July

-(CNN)The search for a missing hiker in Hawaii is in its second week, while another hiker in Maui has been missing since July.
+(CNN)The search for a missing hiker on Hawaii's Big Island is in its second week, while another hiker in Maui has been missing since July.

 Kyle Brittain was last seen August 30 on the trail near Waipio Valley lookout, according to a news release from the Hawaii Police Department.